mc-datapacks/en/src/style_guideline/index.md

 # Style Guideline

-This is currently working in progress.
+This is currently a work in progress.

-You can read a draft version [here](https://mc-datapacks.github.io/staff-guideline/style_guideline.html)
+You can read a draft version [here](https://mc-datapacks.github.io/staff-guideline/style_guideline.html).